nammonman/Equalizer-APO-eq-generator/README.md

 1. adjust volume and delay to not play the test sound too loudly/quietly or if you want to have prep time to be quiet.
 2. click the blue "play sine test" button and record the audio with your phone or a microphone. (perferably in a quiet environment)
 3. for best results use a sound recording app with `NO AUTO GAIN CONTROL` mode [I used this to test the program.](https://play.google.com/store/apps/details?id=com.hardcodedjoy.soundrecorder)
-4. read the `.wav` file from the recording with "open wav file" button.
+4. read the audio file from the recording with "open audio file" button.
 5. wait for the waveform window to appear then point and click exactly at the end of the first "beep" that played.
 6. adjust the bass extension to your speakers' specification.
 7. click the "copy param text to clipboard" button to calculate the EQ and save the text to clipboard.